 - Create specific campaigns/ad groups for Black-Friday and Cyber-Monday-related searches

-You spent the last few months analysing and planning the strategy, now it is time for action!
-The sales ramp-up has started and now it is time to evaluate your strategy performance:
+You’ve spent the last few months analyzing and planning the strategy, now it is time for action!
+The sales ramp up has started and it is time to evaluate your strategy performance:

 Focusing your strategy on feed-based advertising like Google Shopping and PPC can be helpful to quickly steer your efforts and budgets towards a different set of products.

 If your strategy is not working as expected, you have to change it.